8 may

 SWIFT Code (SAP Business One)

-In the context of international payment transactions, the (globally standardised) SWIFT code enables banks to be identified without having to provide an address or a bank sort code.
-SWIFT codes are used, mainly for automatic payment transactions.
+In the context of international payment transactions, the (globally standardised) SWIFT code enables banks to be identified without the need to specify an address or sort code.
+SWIFT codes are mainly used for automatic payment transactions.

 Two-factor authentication for MariProject